Toronto Budget 2020

 - 90% of Torontonians believe that the arts and culture benefit Toronto; top benefits are attracting tourists, highlighting cultural diversity, and making the city a better place in which to live.
 See Toronto Arts Stats 2018.

-Toronto's Budget Committee will hear from members of the public on January 20 and 21.
-Artists, arts workers and supporters are all encouraged to come out to recommend that City Council approve the recommended increased investment in arts support.
-Meeting details:
+Toronto's Budget Committee heard from members of the public on January 20 and 21.
+Artists, arts workers and supporters came out to recommend that City Council approve the recommended increased investment in arts support.